AngelPone/pyhts/README.md

 A python package for hierarchical forecasting, inspired by [hts](https://cran.r-project.org/web/packages/hts/index.html) package in R.

-## features
+## Features

-- support pupular forecast reconciliation models in the literature, e.g. ols, wls, mint et al. Temporal Hierarchy will be supported in the future.
+- Support pupular forecast reconciliation models in the literature, e.g. ols, wls, mint et al. Forecasting with temporal hierarchies will be supported in the future.
-- multiple methods for the construction of hierarchy.
+- Multiple methods for the construction of hierarchy.
-- use different base forecasters for different hierarchical levels.
+- Use different base forecasters for different hierarchical levels.
-- familiar sklearn-like API
+- Sklearn-like API.

 ## Quick Demo

-Load tourism data, which is tourism demand measured by the number of "visitor nights" in Australia.
+Load the Australia tourism flows data.

 ```python
 from pyhts.dataset import load_tourism